chandchen/tutorial-and-resource/README.md

-# Learning-resource
+# Tutorials and Resources

 #### Introduction:
-> Here is about learning django tutorial, and some web development technology resource, take down what I am learning during the process.
+> I am beginner in Django, here is about learning django framework resources, and some web development technology resources, just take down what I am learning during the process.

 #### Walkthrough: